 Travel expenses: Namibia’s journey is quite expensive, mainly due to the cost of the rental vehicle, which can be as high as 100 USD per day.
 We spent an average of 60 USD per night in a double room and 15 USD per night to set our tent.
 The flight was another fairly substantial expense of around 650 USD (Ethiopian airline).
 In general, we can tell that the 2-week trip cost around 2500/3000 USD per person.

 You will find a great choice of accommodation to suit all budgets ranging from campsites to expensive lodges.
 We both chose to set our tent and to sleep in cheap hotels/guesthouses booked through booking.com.
 The accommodations inside the Etosha Park and the Namib Park – Naukluft, where we slept with the tent, must be booked through the NWR (Namibia Wildlife Resorts) that manages the resorts (including the campsites) in the national parks.

 The local currency is the Namibian Dollar (NAD).
 1 USD is about 15 Namibian dollar.
 You can exchange USD at the airport or the bank in Windhoek, Swakopmund and Opuwo.
-Furthermore, we had no problems with ATM withdrawals in the major cities we passed through (Swakopmund and Opuwo).
+Furthermore, we had no issues with ATM’s withdrawals in the major cities we passed through (Swakopmund and Opuwo).
 The South African Rand with a 1-1 rating is also accepted in Namibia.

 Telephone and Wifi